adambard/learnxinyminutes-docs/tcsh.html.markdown

 # --- Functions ---------------------------------------------------------------
 # tcsh has no functions but its expression syntax is advanced enough to use
 # `alias' as functions.
 Another method is recursion

+# Aliases is almost the most useful command in TCSH, 'alias' command assigns
+# a string to a name, 'set' do to variables; but aliases are not variables,
+# they are commands.

+# In this example the newly created 'reload' command will reloads the
+# our configuration file every time we execute it.
+alias reload ‘source ~/.tcshrc‘ reload

+# The 'make' is an common UNIX utility that it is used when build a program
+# from its source files.
+The 'make clean' removes the already built files
+# and the 'make' rebuilt them again.
+# It is needed to use clean parameter first if you want to make a clean build
+# from the beginning.
+alias remake 'make clean; make' remake

+# Prints the aliases list
+alias

+# Removes aliases with 'unalias'
+unalias reload
+unalias remake

 # Alias argument selectors; the ability to define an alias to take arguments
 # supplied to it and apply them to the commands that it refers to.